 My first year at AFI was a rocky path, with ups and downs, but I embraced the roller coaster ride with excitement and persistence to arrive in good condition at the finish line.
 I might have let myself be beaten down by criticism in Narrative Workshop and fell seriously sick for a few months, but I did not give up on my skills and my learning process and I am especially proud that I finished all three productions regardless.
 At the end of the year, I realized it is not the right fit for me and looked into other programs.
 I want to take it slow now, embracing the signs my body has given me.
 AFI is without a doubt the best film school in the world, but it is also the hardest.
 With classes, project meetings, homework, prep-work and shoots taking up seven days a week for up to 14 hours a day, it is a fast ride and it is easy to lose track of yourself.

 I certainly had low points of self-doubts this year, but it was always mixed with anticipation for the next move, the next project, the next chance to prove myself worthy of the title ‘director’.
 I found a great Directing program at UCLA Extension that has a slower pace and seems to fit perfectly, so I can use the tools I learned at AFI and grow in showing my voice as a director.
 I am very sad to leave AFI, but I am planning to work again with the people I have grown close to.
 It was incredibly empowering to meet people who believe in me.
 My AFI fellows feel like a huge family.
-I am grateful that I was given the opportunity to learn from the best for one year, on a scholarship on the Dean himself.
-With leaving after the first year, I follow the steps of a lot of other directors, including Darren Arnofsky, who did not attend AFI for both years.
-I think it doesn’t matter what route your take as soon as you know what your goal is and believe in yourself!
+I am grateful that I was given the opportunity to learn from the best for one year, with a scholarship of the Dean.
+By leaving after the first year, I follow the steps of a lot of other directors, including Darren Aronofsky, who did not attend AFI for both years.
+I think it doesn’t matter what route your take as long as you know what your goal is and believe in yourself!

-Photo: With my fabulous roommate and photographer Stephanie Smith on the red carpet in the Dobly theatre, taken by a random tourist =)
+Photo: With my fabulous roommate and photographer Stephanie Smith on the red carpet in the Dolby theatre, taken by a random tourist =)